The Farrell-Jones Conjecture for virtually solvable groups: The Farrell-Jones Conjecture

 \begin{definition}[FJCw] We say that a group $G$ satisfies the \emph{Farrell-Jones Conjecture with finite wreath product} if for any finite group $F$ the wreath product $G \wr F$ satisfies the $K$- and $L$-theoretic Farrell-Jones Conjecture (with respect to the family of virtually cyclic subgroups).
 We will use the abbreviation \emph{FJCw} for "Farrell-Jones Conjecture with finite wreath product". \end{definition}

-The main reason to study FJCw (instead of FJC) is the fact that FJCw is virtually closed (see Proposition~\ref{prop-FJCw-1}~(\ref{prop-FJCw-1-4})).
+The main reason to study FJCw (instead of FJC) is the fact that FJCw is virtually closed (i.e., closed under overgroups of finite index, see Proposition~\ref{prop-FJCw-1}).
 The Farrell-Jones Conjecture with finite wreath product has first been used in \cite{FR00}, see also \cite[Definition 2.1]{Rou08}.

-\begin{examples} \begin{enumerate} \item Since the class of CAT(0)-groups is closed under finite wreath products, we conclude from Example~\ref{ex-astr}~(\ref{ex-astr-2}) that CAT(0)-groups satisfy FJCw. \item The following statement is the main result of \cite{BLRR12}: Let $R$ be a ring whose underlying abelian group is finitely generated.
+\begin{examples} \begin{enumerate} \item Since the class of CAT(0)-groups is closed under finite wreath products, we conclude from Example~\ref{ex-astr}~(\ref{ex-astr-2}) that CAT(0)-groups satisfy FJCw. \item The following statement is the main result of \cite{BLRR14}: Let $R$ be a ring whose underlying abelian group is finitely generated.
 Let $G$ be a group which is commensurable to a subgroup of $GL_n(R)$ for some $n \in \N$.
 Then $G$ satisfies FJCw. \end{enumerate} \end{examples}